Connecting people to art, art to people

 Doing as a way into understanding

 We can listen, read and watch, but in the end there definitely is something about ‘doing’.
 Doing art, being involved in the creative process, can give an understanding of what art is and how it is made, and allow people to measure themselves with different subjects.
-This can actually create a demand for art activities – you need to know something in order to ask for it, and there’s no best way of knowing than actually doing it.
+This can create a demand for art activities – you need to know something in order to ask for it, and there’s no best way of knowing than actually doing it.

 Sharing skills or interests as a starting point for engagement